DanielDrake121222/Intro_2_Necromancy/README.md

 # intro_2_necromany
-This should serve as a guide for any who is interested in summoning the undead.
+This should serve as a guide for any who is interested in summoning the undead by running the zombie programming language.

 Running the code: